Parable of the drowning man: In popular culture

-In the final scene of "Take This Sabbath Day", episode fourteen of the award-winning first season of The West Wing aired in 2000, a priest played by Karl Malden delivers the parable to the Catholic President of the United States played by Martin Sheen, who was Emmy-nominated for the episode.
+In the final scene of "Take This Sabbath Day", episode fourteen of the first season of The West Wing aired in 2000, a priest played by Karl Malden delivers the parable to the Catholic President of the United States played by Martin Sheen, who was Emmy-nominated for the episode.
 This version of the story uses a radio broadcast rather than a boat as the first warning about the flood.
 The priest claims that God sent the President "a priest, a rabbi, and a Quaker" to counsel him and his staff to issue a last-minute commutation of a convict's death sentence, when the President could not find a reason to commute it on legal or political grounds and found no help from God when he prayed for wisdom.
 The prisoner is executed, putting the president in the position of the man who has drowned, having ignored the aid sent to him; the episode ends with him giving confession to the priest.

 In the 2006 miniseries, The Ten Commandments, Moses recounts the parable to Joshua, who was reluctant to fight for the Israelites because he argued that if God parted the Red Sea for them, he could also fight their battle.

 The eighth episode of the second season of the HBO television series Boardwalk Empire is titled "Two Boats and a Lifeguard".
 The parable is also retold with in the episode where a man denies being saved from a life guard, a rowboat and a steamboat.

 The third episode of the first season of the HBO television series The Leftovers, in 2014, was called "Two Boats and a Helicopter".
 The parable is not referred to in the story, but critics believed it was an allusion to it, as the episode focused on an Episcopal priest trying to keep his church in a time when mainstream religion has been in decline after the unexplained disappearance of 2 percent of the world's population.
 At first it seems he will as he wins enough money gambling to pay off the mortgage, but an injury suffered in a fight defending two members of a cult prevents him from making the deadline, and he loses the church. "[J]ust as the two boats/helicopter parable reminds us, sometimes we can be mistaken about the voice of God", Vox observes.

 Young Rose Sandford tells the story, citing the Aaron Sorkin version from West Wing episode 14, season 1, in the movie Leave the World Behind (film) (2023) when assessing the situation the family is in.